-The MCPt program is an international partnership offering students a unique blend of instruction that features online curriculum, intensive sessions, and a culminating study away experience in Southern California.
+The MCPt program is an international partnership offering students a unique blend of instruction that features curriculum and intensive sessions taught by world-class faculty, and a culminating study experience in Southern California.

 The MCPt is a unique, 40 credit hour program that is offered with the support of the Hubei Oriental Insight Mental Health Institute in Wuhan, China.
 Most (27 credit hours) of the program is offered in China and taught in the Mandarin language.
 During their final term, students come Redlands for the residential portion of their program.

 The program is accredited by the Clinical and Counseling Psychology Registration System (CCPRS) of the Chinese Psychological Society.
 It has features that would qualify it as among the very best counseling masters programs in China.
 For example:

 Student are trained by faculty who are recognized nationally and internationally for their scholarship and professional leadership.
 This includes both main-campus University of Redlands faculty (see the Departmental webpage) as well as some of the best-known psychologists in China.
 This latter is made possible by the participation of tenured faculty from some of the most prestigious universities in China who each to teach at least one course in the program.
 This includes, for example, Professors Guangrong Jiang (Central China University); Mingyi Qian (Peking University); Jianping Wang (Beijing Normal University); and Fumin Fan (Tsinghua University).